Kirti391/ReactToDo/README.md

 Contributions are welcome!

-If you'd like to improve this project:

 1. 🍴 Fork the repository
 2. 🌿 Create a new branch
 3. ✏️ Make your changes
 4. 💾 Commit your changes
-5. 🚀 Push the branch
+5. 🚀 Push your branch
 6. 🔃 Create a Pull Request

 ---